About the Live Chat Helpline

-We hope that you can take a few moments to do this as it helps us to ensure that we are offering a service that best fits the needs of survivors, as well as assisting to secure future funding for the service.
+We hope that you can take a few moments to do this as it helps us to ensure that we are offering a service that best fits the needs of survivors.
+You can share as much or as little feedback as you wish.

-If you would like to make a complaint about the Live Chat Helpline service or an operator, please visit our complaints page.
+If you would like to make a complaint about the Live Chat Helpline, please visit our complaints page.

 If you make a complaint, we will need to collect some personal data (for example, your name and email address).
 This will only be used to let us respond to your complaint, and we won’t use it for anything else.